kazuya-yamazaki/Interactive-Multimodel-Explorer/README.md

 Enable your Emscripten installation and execute `src/wasm/compile.sh`.
 Two files should be created: `grid_analyses.wasm` and `grid_analyses.js`.
 Copy these files to `src/web/`.

 ### Modify server-side Python scripts and download source NWP data
 `src/convertion/gfs.py` presents the overview of server-side data conversion process.
 Create your own version to adapt to the model and variable of your interest.
-Download original NWP data if neccesary and reflect the download directory to your conversion script.
+Download NWP data and reflect the file path to your conversion script.

 ### Convert NWP data and copy client-side files
 Run your conversion script.
-Copy the `bundled_nwp_data` directory and contents in `src/web/` to the directory where you wish to host the the IME.
+Copy the `bundled_nwp_data` directory and all files in `src/web/` to the directory where you wish to host the the IME.

 ### Modify client-side scirpts
 Data directory, initial dates, and model names may not be suitable for your IME.
 Modify them as necessary.